evncosta/100-Days-of-Code/Day 23/README.md

 A challenging road-crossing game where players navigate a turtle across increasingly busy traffic.
 This project was completed as part of **Day 23** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 23: Turtle Crossing Game** in the 100 Days of Code curriculum.
+It demonstrates side-scrolling game mechanics and dynamic difficulty.

 ## 🎯 Project Overview

 The Turtle Crossing Game features: